Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 Building a Production-Ready Agent Stack: Part 2 - Backend Core & Database

 Right now, our backend can tell you it’s alive (GET /health), but it can’t store a conversation or remember a user.
 Postgres is running in Docker, but we’re not using it.
-Let’s fix that.
+Let’s handle all that.

 By the end of this post, you’ll have: